KG32/dive-deco/README.md

 ## Buehlmann ZH-L16C

-The Bühlmann decompression set of parameters is an Haldanian mathematical model (algorithm) of the way in which inert gases enter and leave the human body as the ambient pressure changes.
+The Bühlmann decompression set of parameters is an Haldanian mathematical model of the way in which inert gases enter and leave the human body as the ambient pressure changes.
 Versions are used to create Bühlmann decompression tables and in personal dive computers to compute no-decompression limits and decompression schedules for dives in real-time.[^1]

 ### Features